AndreProenza/Medical-Test-Records/DELIVER-README.md

 ##

 We're gonna use maven.
-The folder an inclued in our project.
+The folder an inclued in our project, so ignore this step.

 But there are the instructions:

 Installing **maven**, compatible with java 17: